 Is HVAC a Hard Career?

-While HVAC often has you on your feet, it can still be quite gratifying.
+While HVAC can be physically demanding, it can still be quite gratifying.
 As a technician should be able to:

-• Work in unpleasant settings, such as tight or dirty spaces.
+• Work in uncomfortable settings, like tight or dirty spaces.

 • Work in hot or cold areas since equipment is often outdoors.

-• Work evenings, weekends and overtime throughout peak demand.
+• Work evenings, weekends and overtime around peak demand.

-It’s a great career choice if you want to:
+It’s a smart career if you would like to:

-• Avoid a lot of student debt.
+• Avoid large amounts of student debt.

 • Work outdoors instead of in an office.

-• Have job security because the HVAC industry can't be outsourced.
+• Have job security knowing your position can’t be outsourced.

 • Be your own boss and work toward starting your own successful business.

-Is HVAC a Demanding Job?
+Is HVAC a Stressful Job?

 Is HVAC Hard on Your Body?